Jure Robič

-Robič was renowned for pushing himself to extreme mental breakdown during endurance races.
+Robič was renowned for pushing himself to extreme mental breakdown and hallucinations, sleeping less than 90 minutes per day during endurance races.
 He was laboratory-tested, and his abilities to produce power and to transport oxygen were found matching those of other top ultra-endurance champions worldwide.
 During the 2004 Race Across America, it was reported that he only slept for a total of eight hours during his eight-day, 2958.5 mi ride across the United States.

 From 1988 to 1994, Robič was a member of the Slovenian National Cycling Team.
 During that time, he was also a Slovenian national road champion.
 In his career he won more than 100 races and was on the podium at least 150 times.
-He was also a winner of Maraton Franja, Juriš na Vršič..
+He was also a winner of Maraton Franja, Juriš na Vršič.

 In addition to achievements in races, Robič was the recipient of the Sportsman of the Year awards for special achievements, Slovenian of the year for special achievements, and awards for fair play and tolerance in sport.